johan162/mptools/README.md

 2. To create customized nodes use the wrapper script `mmn.sh` ("**M**ultipass-**N**ode") with specified node names according to the node-naming specifications.
-See section [Naming convention nodes](#naming-convention-nodes) for explanation on how to interpret the node names.
+See section [Naming convention nodes](#naming-convention-nodes) for a detailed explanation on how to define the node names.
 &nbsp;
-    An examples to illustrate the simplicity
+    An example will illustrate the simple convention used

     ```shell
     % ./mpn.sh ub20fl01 ub20ms01